The Process

 There were many issues identified by key account managers, customers, users and the partnering developer teams.
 But without priorities defined, the project development focused more on releasing technical features, which weren’t contributing to improving the user or customer experiences.
 In order to provide solutions for scaling the project, prioritisation was key while also orchestrating a series of user research methods to support the assumptions made by stakeholders.

-UX Efforts
+UX Research & Design Efforts

 Driver and fleet manager field interviews on & off driving routes | Persona Creation

-Customer surveys on needs and feature prioritisation | Qualitative Data Analysis
+Customer surveys on needs and feature prioritization | Qualitative Data Analysis

-Service blueprint development with internal stakeholders
+Service blueprint development with internal stakeholders & customers

 User flow assessment and refinement | Customer & User Journey Map

-Task analysis with drivers and fleet managers | User Experience Improvement Markers
+Task analysis with drivers and fleet managers | User Experience Improvement Markers | Customer-centric KPIs

 Research